loyiv/ITP/README.md

 ## 📄 Citation

-If you find this work helpful, please cite our paper (see `CITATION.cff`).
-BibTeX:
+If you find this work helpful, please cite our paper:

 ```bibtex
 @article{liu2026itp,